den-wdi-1/rails-controllers-and-routes/README.md

 resources :posts
 ```

-This line hides some powerful rails magic - it's actually mapping the seven restful methods from the controller `posts` to the related http routes with the correct HTTP verbs and uris:
+This line hides some powerful rails magic - it's actually mapping the seven RESTful methods from the controller `posts` to the related HTTP routes with the correct HTTP verbs and URIs: